playerloop/playerloop-unity/README.md

 ## Using a custom UI element

-If you did not do that already, head over�[playerloop.io](https://playerloop.io/)�and sign up for an account.
 If you did not do that already, add the Playerloop package to your Unity project as explained in the Getting started above.
 Now you can add the PlayerLoopClient C# script component to any object in your scene.
 Just click on `Add Component` in the Inspector and look for `PlayerLoop Client`.
 Add it, and then copy/paste there your secret as detailed in the Getting Started chapter above.